liguowang/cpgtools/docs/source/demo/beta_tSNE.rst

 - Beta values will be standardized into z scores
 - Only the first two components will be visualized
 - Different perplexity values can result in significantly different results
+- Even with same data and save parameters, different run might give you (slightly) different result.
+It is perfectly fine to run t-SNE a number of times (with the same data and parameters), and to select the visualization with the lowest value of the objective function as your final visualization.

 Options
 --------